Q+A With CHAARG Ambassadors

-As you guys know, we are on the hunt for the next CHAARG Ambassadors to start a CHAARG Chapter at their universities next semester [email email@example.com if you are interested in an application!].
+We are on the hunt for the next CHAARG Ambassadors to start a CHAARG Chapter at their university next semester [check out our Start A Chapter page!].

-We wanted to find a way for girls to have a deeper understanding of what it really means to be an Ambassador.
-I say this all the time but, CHAARG would not be what it is today without our Ambassadors.
-These girls took a leap of faith in us + put their hearts into spreading the CHAARG movement at their university.
-Not only did they succeed in inspiring a few girls to #JoinTheMovement — they have inspired hundreds.
-HUNDREDS.
+We wanted to find a way for those interested in starting a Chapter to have a deeper understanding of what it really means to be an Ambassador.
+CHAARG would not be what it is today without our Ambassadors.
+These women took a leap of faith in us + put their hearts into spreading the CHAARG movement at their university.
 They have changed girl’s lives.
-I am forever thankful for these beautiful women + fearless leaders ++ for the impact they are making on girls everywhere. <3
+We am forever thankful for these beautiful women + fearless leaders ++ for the impact they are making on girls everywhere. <3

 We wanted to share with you a little bit of what goes on inside the heart of a CHAARG Ambassador.
 Grab a cup of coffee + become inspired.

 #1] Why did you want to become a CHAARG Ambassador?

 “Within a couple weeks of joining CHAARG, I had already fallen completely in love with everything that CHAARG did, stood for, + made me feel.
 For the first time, I loved something so wholeheartedly that I knew that I had to be a part of it in a bigger way.
 I wanted to make other girls feel as loved + empowered as I now did.
 I believed in CHAARG’s mission so much that applying to be the Ambassador was the first time I felt completely comfortable, content, + safe with putting myself out there, despite not knowing the outcome because I knew that no matter what happened, I had found a community + family on campus whose impact would stay with me forever.”
 Zainab Imami, University of Michigan

 #2] How do you plan to make CHAARG successful at your university?